liaochris/FCC_Broadband_Deployment/README.md

     * These are the commands I used (after navigating to the project folder)
         * For aggregating on tracts ```convert -delay 100 Analysis/tracts/tracts_compressed/*.jpg -loop 0 hhi_tracts.gif```
         * ```convert -delay 100 Analysis/fips/*.jpg -loop 0 hhi_fips.gif```
+* Unfortunately the data in `Data/export_fips` and `Data/export_tract` have been lost to time, but the results in the jupyter notebooks can still be replicated using `Data/cleaned/fips_hhi_new.csv` and `Data/cleaned/tract_hhi_new.csv`, the new HHI calculations.
+The new files follow similar trends but incorporate the outside option when calculating HHI which results in lower figures than the previous
 ### Revised Calculations
 * After obtaining data for broadband uptake from `Data/uptake` I used this data to recalculate HHI
     * I have not updated the visuals, but the new calculations are done by the `Analysis/HHI_new.R` script